 Bucharest is one of the least known European capitals, yet the sixth largest European city by population.
 Today (or tomorrow, depending upon your flight arrival time) we can include a tour of Bucharest, with stops on the way for a better look at the monuments and historical buildings.
 A visit to the outstanding open air Village Museum, see the Arc de Triomphe, drive along Calea Victoriei, stop in Palace Square, a place full of history, see the iconic Athenaeum, the Revolution Square, the monumental Parliament Palace, the University Square with the University building and the National Theatre opposite.
 Afterwards, stroll around the narrow streets of the historic quarter, one of the most popular leisure districts.

-As part of your introduction to the country we can also arrange a traditional Romanian dinner at Caru cu bere restaurant, emblematic of the glittering Bucharest Belle Epoque.
-Afterwards, private transfer to your accommodation.
+As part of your introduction to the country we can also arrange a traditional Romanian dinner at Caru cu Bere restaurant, emblematic of the glittering Bucharest Belle Epoque.
+Afterwards, a private transfer back to your accommodation.

-Deliver hire car to your hotel and drive north from Bucharest and head to Sinaia, the "Pearl of the Carpathians" to visit Peles Castle, the former summer residence of the Romanian royal family.
-We suggest a lunch at Rhein cellars in nearby Azuga with [optional] wine tasting.
-Continue to Bran and visit Bran Castle, well known as Dracula's Castle.
+Pick up hire car and drive north from Bucharest and head to Sinaia, the "Pearl of the Carpathians" to visit Peles Castle, the former summer residence of the Romanian royal family.
+Afterwards continue your route along the beautiful Prahova Valley via Busteni to Azuga; here we suggest a lunch at Rhein Cellars with [optional] wine tasting.
+Continue to Bran and visit Bran Castle (time permitting), well known as Dracula's Castle.

 Today on this holiday you have many choices: